Priesemann-Group/perspective_heart_and_brain_binder/README.md

 computer.
 * **Note**: if you click on the binder link for the first time, the project will take a few minutes to load (~10 min).
-* Once the project is loaded, feel free to experiment with the model by changing both the notebook and the codebase, both in the notebook and in the codebase files - you cannot _break_ anything in the repository, worst case scenario you could have a negative impact on your binder version.
+* Once the project is loaded, feel free to experiment with the model by changing parameters or reshaping the codebase- you cannot _break_ anything in the repository, the changes will only affect your binder version.
+* Allow some time for the silumation and the order parameter analysis tools to run: since system sizes are rather big it might take a while for the code to execute.
 * To guide you through some interesting aspects of the model, there are some exercises at the end of each section.
 Feel free to take them as a starting point for elaborating more creative questions.